Select a category:

 Why the Death Penalty Doesn’t Make Us Safer

 College-level writing is something else entirely.
 Persuasive essays now ask students to do thorough research, gain real-world awareness, and implement strong logic into their arguments.
 At this stage, students speak to wider audiences outside classes.
-Each essay below blends personal voice with thoughtful analysis, just like any solid persuasive essay should.
+These persuasive essay samples blend personal voice with thoughtful analysis, just like any solid persuasive essay should.

 Why Unlimited Access to Technology Is Undermining Critical Thinking